 In order to establish stable and sustainable production of agricultural crops in vulnerable developing countries to climate change, drought, high salinity, and poor soil, we are now working on development of breeding materials and basic breeding technologies for highly productive crops adaptable to such adverse environments.

 For rice, breeding materials which have high temperature resistance, drought tolerance, phosphate deficiency resistance, and high nitrogen use efficiency will be developed (Fig.1).
 For soybean, development of breeding materials which are tolerant to drought and high salinity will be undertaken (Fig.2).
-In addition, we will also develop double haploid breeding technology, non-GM crop production technology and growth evaluation method in a greenhouse that mimic stress conditions of farm fields.
+In addition, we will develop a non-GM crop production technology and a growth evaluation method in a greenhouse to mimic the stress conditions of farm fields.
+Further, we will work on the evaluation and utilization of genetic resources such as tomato, amaranth and quinoa for the development of crops with high nutritional value and tolerance to adverse environments.